 Not the answer you are looking for?
 Search for more explanations.

-Both poles made of same metal will not create potential difference and never generate power.
+no sry i mean like both poles made of same metal will not create potential difference and therefore they won't generate power.

 a battery's wrk is to generate power and cuz of same potential difference it won't be able to generate power